h8r-dev/heighliner-website/docs/02-getting_started/first_app.md

 At present `gin-vue` is the only available stack.

-### Spin up your application
+## Create your application from a stack

-Spin up your application interactively:
+Create your application interactively:

 ```shell
 hln -s gin-vue -i up